Fundamentals of Calculus

 MAT 120, placement, or permission of instructor

 This is a rigorous course.
-You should plan to spend a minimum of twice the number of class hours on reading, homework assignments, and practice problems.
+You should plan to spend a minimum of twice the number of class hours on going over the lectures, understand concepts, and doing the assignments and practice problems.
 The assigned homework is the minimum amount of practice you should complete.
 It is your responsibility to come to class prepared to ask questions on any covered concept.

 Attendance